Mekacher-Anis/Nginx-Docker-Setup-Script/README.md

 - [x] add systemd timer for checking certifcate renewals.
 - [x] make the script installable
 - [x] add option to easily make compressed backups
-- [ ] add the functionality to easily update nginx to latest version.
+- [x] add the functionality to easily update nginx to latest version.
+- [ ] build release package and update instructions on how to install the script
+- [ ] make it easier to add foreign container to the nginx network
 - [ ] add a check to stop the script if one of the actions requires the container to be already running but it's not
+- [ ] clean the directory structure